adriagalin/ansible.timezone/README.md

 Tested on:

-Ubuntu 14.04 LTS
+-	Ubuntu 14.04 LTS
+-	Ubuntu 16.04 LTS

 Should work with:

-All Ubuntu
+-	All Ubuntu
-All Debian
+-	All Debian

 Role Variables
 --------------